-Programs in supply chain management, transportation and logistics range from certificates to undergraduate and even graduate degrees in this area.
-Programs can be found both online and as hybrid degree programs, and some may have internship requirements.
+Programs in supply chain management, transportation and logistics range from certificates to undergraduate degrees to graduate degrees in this field.
+These degrees can be found both online and as hybrid programs; some may also have internship requirements.

 How to Select an Online Transportation School

 Supply chain management areas of study are a common part of training required for a career in transportation management.
-Programs range from the associate through the master's degree; certificates are also available.
+Programs range from associate up to master's degrees; certificates are also available.
 Students should then weigh the program level and their career goals with the delivery format and internship opportunities.

 Online transportation management, logistics and supply chain management programs are most common at the graduate certificate levels.
 However, some associate's, bachelor's and master's degree programs are available online in closely related fields.
 Before selecting an online transportation school, students should determine the degree or certificate level that interests them and best fits their career aspirations.